Pinecall

 });

-For outbound calls, set greeting in agent.dial() instead — the server speaks it as soon as the callee picks up.
+Outbound calls use a different mechanism: pass greeting in agent.dial().
+The server speaks it as soon as the callee picks up.
 See Outbound Calls.

 name: "lookupOrder",